As California fire rages, volunteers search for wounded, sick animals

-MIDDLETOWN, Calif.
-(Reuters) - Dr. John Madigan usually works as a professor at the University of California Davis School of Veterinary Medicine.
+MIDDLETOWN, Calif., Sept 15 (Reuters) - Dr. John Madigan usually works as a professor at the University of California Davis School of Veterinary Medicine.
 But since Monday, he has been driving through fire-ravaged communities in northern California searching for animals left behind by residents who fled for their lives.

 Madigan was working with a handful of volunteers in Middletown on Tuesday providing relief and attempting rescues for stranded pets, animals and livestock as firefighters have focused their efforts on battling the 67,000-acre (27,000-hectare) blaze.